 Push the "SLCT1" button and "SLCT2" button for 2 seconds or more at the same time to change over to RACE MODE.

-Changeover to RACE MODE will put manual start measurement on stand-by causing and a to flash.
+Changeover to RACE MODE will put manual start measurement on standby causing and and to flash.
 (For manual start, refer to "Putting measurement on standby" in "RACE MODE".)

 Returning to BASIC MODE from RACE MODE